Partnership Announcement: Spotlight Education

 - History, origins and significance of opera and theatre and how they relate to other art forms

 - Safe and effective stage movement, combat, and dance

 - Career opportunities that exist in an opera company, on-stage and behind-the-scenes

 - Development of mini-operas to be designed, rehearsed and performed by the students with musical accompaniment

 - Examination of the music and story of the current Mill City Summer Opera production

-EFFECTIVE PARTNERSHIPS AND BUILDING COMMUNITY
+PARTNERSHIPS & COMMUNITY

 With these partnerships, our teaching artists help students from a variety of cultures and backgrounds make connections on how theatre and opera can help build empathy, foster self-confidence, and build vital skills in their daily lives.
 This approach allows us to go beyond the workshops and performances, and provide a basis for building community around arts.

-These activities are made possible by the voters of Minnesota through a grant by the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
+This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.